kevinheavey/anchorpy/docs/index.md

 ---

 AnchorPy is the Python client for [Anchor](https://github.com/project-serum/anchor).
-It allows you to interact with Anchor programs using Python.
+It allows you to interact with Anchor programs using Python instead of Typescript/Javascript.

 ## Installation